dobin/ffw/docs/tutorial-sample-project.md

 ## Verify crashes

 We have a lot of crashes, as indicated by the files in the `crashes/` directory.
-Lets verify it to be sure that they are indeed valid crashes, and get additional information about the crash:
+Lets verify it to be sure that they are indeed valid crashes, and get additional information about the crash.

+Note that not all crashes from the `crashes/` directory are really valid crashes - if all of them are not reproducible, delete them and fuzz some more.

 ```
 ffw/vulnserver# ../ffw.py --verify